A descendant is a child, grandchild, great-grandchild, and so on.

 You can also use an optional parameter to filter the search for children.

-The following example returns all <p> elements with the class name "1", that are direct children of <div>:
+The following example returns all <p> elements with the class name "first", that are direct children of <div>:

 The find() method returns descendant elements of the selected element, all the way down to the last descendant.